AdrianVollmer/Crack-O-Matic/doc/usage/index.rst

 controller.
 It, too, belongs in tier 0.

 Do not use the Crack-O-Matic service account for anything else.
 Choose a strong and unique password.
-Do not put this account into the group of domain administrators.
-Instead, give it only the permission of "Replicate Directory Changes All" to the domain in question and make it a Protected User.
+Put this account into the group of domain administrators.

 If you want to harden the system even more, you could block all incoming connections except for SSH and HTTP and all outgoing connections except the